WHAT’S A SPINAL FUSION?

 How should a patient prepare for a Spinal Fusion procedure?

 Preparation of spinal fusion procedure requires trimming the hair of the patients over the surgical site and cleaning the area with antiseptics.
 Also, the surgical team will monitor and evaluate any harmful bacteria by taking the patient’s nasal swab sample prior to the surgery.
 Patients need to stop drinking or eating any foods at least 12 hours before the surgery.
-Patients need to discuss the medication that they took and neurosurgeons will ask to stop taking some medications like blood thinner before the surgery.
+Patients need to discuss the medication that they took and neurosurgeons will ask to stop taking some medications such as blood thinner before the surgery.

 How does a Spinal Surgeon perform Spinal Fusion?